EDU Links! EDU Links! Get Your Red Hot EDU Links!

 EDU links can have a positive effect on a website’s search engine performance, because similar to GOV (government) TLDs, they are usually commercial free and are often seen as high authority websites.
 However, it’s not necessarily because of their TLD, it’s because other well respected websites, like major media outlets and colleges link to them.
-So, getting an inbound link from an EDU TLDs to your website is desirable, which is one of the reasons we check for inbound EDU links on our Backlink Analyzer (one of our Raven SEO tools).
+So, getting an inbound link from an EDU TLDs to your website is desirable, which is one of the reasons we check for inbound EDU links on our Backlink Analyzer.
 However, getting EDU links the easy way isn’t all it’s cracked up to be.
 Often times, when you use brokerage services and other too-good-to-be-true services, the quality of the links end up not being worth the trouble.
 A good example of an undesirable EDU link can be found on australia.edu.

 Personally, unless it makes sense to seek out EDU links — the website is somehow related to an educational topic or program — we don’t waste our time trying to seek those kind of links.
 However, if we did have a website that would be fairly easy to market via EDU links, we would use some or all of these techniques: